Skip to Content

 The Agate Hunters of Moose Lake

 Did you know that Moose Lake, Minnesota, is the Agate Capital of the World?
-But this delightful little WCCO News segment says it is, and who would we be to dispute such a claim?
+Well this delightful little WCCO News segment says it is, and who would we be to dispute such a claim?

 Footage of folks staring at the ground quite literally kicking rocks might not always make for compelling viewing, but the rock hounds here have their sights set on agates, those gorgeous, waxy, wavy, banded bois.
 The semiprecious stones are common throughout Minnesota (and fun to find!), but Moose Lake is apparently a hotbed for 'em, and rock hunters have taken notice.
 "Along the dirt roads now—it used to be you would never see anybody.
 Now, after a rain, you might see eight or 10 cars.
 It's really become popular," Roger Beibl of the Carlton County Gem and Mineral Club tells 'CCO.